yaissysolis/jou4445c/README.md

 Deciding between "Energy" and "Now & Then"

+### Now & Then

+#### Solo topics

+* Rights on campus
+* Interview the oldest professor at UF
+* Commerical space travel
+* Gainesville restaurant
+* UF seniors from baby pics to now
+* Something that hasn't changed

+#### Group topics

+* Spend a week living like someone from a different era (tech, food, fashion or whatever)
+* Track down people in historical pictures
+* Day in the life of a student athlete
+* UF student living
+* UF traditions
+* Gainesville places
+* Forgotten places

+### Energy

+#### Solo topics

+* Day in the life of a student athlete
+* Types of food that give more energy
+* Commerical space travel
+* Family with a large quantity of children
+* Profile of person with really frickin' weird hobby
+* UF Solar Energy -- building a car

+#### Group topics

+* Crossfit or another fitness methodology
+* Off the grid living
+* Psychic, medium, etc.
+* Haunted places
+* Sex and energy
+* Coffee
+* Gainesville nightlife

 ## Goals

 * My goals are for every person to tell one compelling story and explain one interesting thing.